angular/angular/aio/content/guide/angular-package-format.md

 }
 </code-example>

-This informs resolvers that code within the package is using EcmaScript Modules as opposed to CommonJS modules, and uses the `.mjs` file extension.
+This informs resolvers that code within the package is using EcmaScript Modules as opposed to CommonJS modules.

 ### `"exports"`